christoph26/2016-DLRW-exercies/tsne/README.md

 g++ sptree.cpp tsne.cpp -o bh_tsne -O2

+Information about compiling in Windows can be found here: https://github.com/lvdmaaten/bhtsne/

 The algorithms can be executed for the MNIST-dataset with the method "produce_MNIST_plot(n_samples=None, fancy_markers=False, output_name='plot.png')".
 It performs BH-SNE as described in the paper and saves the results in a plot.

 n_samples: number of samplex, which are used in the algorithms.
 If the value is "None", all samples are used.